niyamaryl/mufifa-2026/profile/niyamary@mulearn.md

 ### About Me

 I am Niya Mary L, a BTech Computer Science student at College of Engineering Kidangoor.
 I am interested in Full Stack Web Development and have completed a Full Stack Web Development bootcamp.
 I enjoy building web applications and learning new technologies through hands-on projects.
-My mini project, Intelligent Gym & Fitness Management System, helped me gain experience in web development and teamwork.
+My mini project, Intelligent Gym & Fitness Management System, helped me gain experience in web development and teamwork.I am also interested in sports and dance.

 ---